thin-edge/tedge-container-bundle/README.md

     set-session
     ```

-3. Init the device certificate (stored under `./device-cert) and upload it to Cumulocity IoT
+3. Init the device certificate (stored in a container volume) and upload it to Cumulocity IoT

     ```sh
     just init